ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 - create mock demo presentation

 ### Work Session Record:

-We wanted to get feedback on a presentation for our final as we wanted to be as prepaired as possible.
-As such we created a mock presentaion where we showcased what we had done in a susince presentation.
+We wanted to get feedback on a presentation for our final as we wanted to be as prepared as possible.
+As such we created a mock presentation where we showcased what we had done in a susince presentation.
 Slides we included were Overall, Recommendations for further work, What We Learned, SD Card Read PCB Error, MPU PCB Error, PCB Capabilities/Errors, Ethics, Max Time On Battery Power, Max Ambient Temperature, Wearable/Modular Design, Web Interface, Insole design, Block Diagram, High Level Requirements, and Background.

 ### Figures: